gauravkumarfc/netflix-dataset-analysis/README.md

 LIMIT 5;
 ```

-**Objective:** Identify the top 5 countries with the highest number of content items.
+**Goal:** Identify the top 5 countries with the most content available on Netflix.

-### 5. Identify the Longest Movie
+### 5. The Longest Movie on Netflix

 ```sql
 SELECT